Lumen and Watt DROP on the roof

 The lumen output differs between two different decorative LED filament bulbs.

-Luminous efficiency depends on many things Lumens per watt do not always tell the whole truth
+Luminous efficiency depends on many things.
+Lumens per watt do not always tell the whole truth.

 Lumen and wattage recommendation for different rooms